python-dugong/python-dugong/README.rst

 .. start-intro

-The Python Dugong module provides an API for communicating with HTTP 1.1 servers, especially for implementing REST clients.
+The Python Dugong module provides an API for communicating with HTTP 1.1 servers.
 It is an alternative to the standard library's :mod:`http.client` (formerly *httplib*) module.
-In contrast to :mod:`http.client`, dugong:
+In contrast to :mod:`http.client`, Dugong:

 - allows you to send multiple requests right after each other without having to read the responses first.